nuxeo-archives/org.eclipse.ecr/README.md

     $ ./build.sh

-The repository generated before will be updated with a `run.sh` shell script and a configuration folder required to start the ECR product.
+The repository generated before will be used to generate a product with a `run.sh` shell script and a configuration folder required to start the ECR application.
+The product will be generated in `build/product/target/ecr-default.zip`.
+To test it, unzip the product and use the `run.sh` script to launch it.
-So go into `build/repository/target/repository` and execute:

-    $ ./run.sh

-Your ECR server is started and listen at port 8080.
+The ECR server will starts  and listen at port 8080.

 We will provide soon launch support for windows too.
 Until then you can write a command file that do the same as the `run.sh` script.